matzew/kn-connector-source-timer/README.md

 # Knative connector timer-source

 Knative eventing connector based on [Apache Camel Kamelets](https://camel.apache.org/camel-kamelets/).

-## Kamelet source pipe

-The connector uses an Apache Camel Pipe resource and connects a Kamelet source with the Knative broker.
-The Pipe is a YAML file located in [src/main/resources/camel/kn-connector-source-timer.yaml](src/main/resources/camel/kn-connector-source-timer.yaml)

-This connector uses the [timer-source Kamelet](https://camel.apache.org/camel-kamelets/timer-source.html) that produces events for the Knative broker.
+The connector project creates a container image that is pushed into a registry so the image can be referenced in a Kubernetes deployment.

 ## Build the container image

+The project uses Quarkus in combination with Apache Camel, Kamelets and Maven as a build tool.

+You can use the following Maven commands to build the container image.

 ```shell
 ./mvnw package -Dquarkus.container-image.build=true